 - The month, day and year of the application

-- The crop, commodity or site to which the pesticide was applied
+- The crop, commodity or site of application

-- The brand or product name of the federally restricted-use pesticide and the product's EPA registration number
+- The brand, product name and EPA registration number of the federally restricted-use pesticide

 - The total amount applied